 As part of the security approval process, an external company performs penetration testing.

 Oracle Autonomous Database protects against both external attacks and malicious internal users:

 All data is encrypted at rest using transparent data encryption.
 Network connections from clients to ADB are also encrypted using the client credentials wallet.
 Using client credential wallets includes both server and client-side authentication and provides the highest level of security.

-Oracle automatically applies all security updates to ensure data is not vulnerable to known attack vectors.
+Oracle automatically applies all security updates to ensure data is not vulnerable.

 Customers are not given OS logons or SYSDBA privileges to prevent phishing attacking.

-Additional in-database features like Virtual Private Database and Data Redaction are also available.
+Additional in-database features such as Database Valut, Virtual Private Database and Data Redaction are also available.